tong-qii/tong-qii.github.io/index.md

 ---
 layout: default
 ---
+# Hi, I am Tong Qi

-I am a PhD candidate in the Department of Mathematics at the University of Maryland.
+I am a PhD candidate in the [Department of Mathematics](https://stat.umd.edu/) at the University of Maryland.
 I am honored to be advised by [Professor Vince Lyzinski](https://www.math.umd.edu/~vlyzinsk/).

-My research interests are in the areas of graph theory and network analysis.
-My current work focuses on algorithms of spectral graph embedding and performance.
+My research interests are in the areas of graph theory and statistical network analysis.
+My current work focuses on statistical inference on spectral graph embedding algorithms and their performance comparison.

-# About

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

 # Projects
 ## MASE